-"Balance Sheet of U.S. Allies: Comparative Study between Asia and Europe" (left, March 2019) and publications of country-specific reports (right) Exchange Programs The department takes full advantage of SPF's flexibility as a private institution to facilitate exchange visits between Japanese defense officials and their counterparts in strategically important countries.
+"Balance Sheet of US Allies: Comparative Study between Asia and Europe" (left, published March 2019) and publications of country-specific reports (right)

+"Proposals to the Japanese Government Concerning the Denuclearization of North Korea: With a View to Reduction of Nuclear Threat and Establishment of New Security Framework in Northeast Asia" (published February 2020) Exchange Programs The department takes full advantage of SPF's flexibility as a private institution to facilitate exchange visits between Japanese defense officials and their counterparts in strategically important countries.
 It also arranges Track 2 diplomacy meetings and takes an active role as a bridge connecting governments and peoples.
-10

 Officials from Japan's Ministry of Defense and Senior Japan Self-Defense Forces visited Vietnam on the Ninth Defense Exchange in November 2019.
 The delegation toured various bases, and military representatives of both countries confirmed the importance of strengthening joint cooperation efforts.
 Information Sharing We publish the latest analyses and papers on current affairs through our two department-run satellite sites.
 The department also organizes timely seminars and symposiums in response to significant developments in Japan and around the world.
-[Satellite Site Publications] ■ International Information Network Analysis (IINA) The IINA website publishes analyses by both in-house and outside experts on security issues pertaining to individual countries, regions, or cross-regional themes.
-Each article is carefully selected for its objectivity, timeliness, and relevance to Japan. ■ SPF China Observer Through this project, we routinely offer China-focused insights presented by Japanese experts based on fixed-point observational studies in their respective fields of specialization.
+[Satellite Site Publications] International Information Network Analysis (IINA) The IINA website publishes analyses by both in-house and outside experts on security issues pertaining to individual countries, regions, or cross-regional themes.
+Each article is carefully selected for its objectivity, timeliness, and relevance to Japan.

+Through this project, we routinely offer China-focused insights presented by Japanese experts based on fixed-point observational studies in their respective fields of specialization.
 We also host regularly scheduled public forums with the site's editor and contributors, and invite renowned academics from within Japan and abroad.